trifectatechfoundation/sudo-rs/README.md

 While our initial target is a drop-in replacement for most basic use cases of sudo, our work may evolve beyond that target.
 We are also looking into alternative ways to configure sudo without the sudoers config file syntax and to extract parts of our work in usable crates for other people.
-We are also looking at a better plugin system that allows pluggable policies, authentication methods and more.